intOppong/software_engineer_journey/README.md

 * Result Oriented: *the outcome. what to get out of it*
   * Front-End: My goal for front-End is to understand the crucial topics & concepts & leave the specifics to designers.
 With that in mind my goals for studying the various technologies are as follows.
     * HTML: understand how to create a fully Semantic complaint HTML code
     * CSS: understand how measurements work.
-Page Layouts, Grids and their likes.
+Page Layouts, Grids, Responsive Design and their likes.
     * Javascript for Frontend: TBD
   * Backend: TBD
   * Algorithm: TBD